10 Top Attractions & Things to Do around Loch Lomond

 Loch Lomond, Britain's largest lake, is just a short drive northwest of Glasgow.
-Referred to by author Walter Scott as "The Queen of Scottish Lakes", this lovely loch is a huge draw for anglers and boasts plentiful trout, salmon and whitefish.
-It's also hugely popular amongst daytrippers, watersport enthusiasts, hikers and bikers, as well as those simply drawn by the wonderful scenery.
-Boat trips around the loch are always popular, as are longer treks up majestic Ben Lomond (3,192 ft) with its spectacular views.
+Referred to by author Walter Scott as "The Queen of Scottish Lakes," this lovely loch is a huge draw for anglers and boasts plentiful trout, salmon, and whitefish.
+It's also hugely popular among day-trippers, water sports enthusiasts, hikers, and bikers, as well as those simply drawn by the wonderful scenery.

 Loch Lomond is a great first stop when touring the Western Highland Way from Glasgow through the beautiful Argyll countryside to Fort William.
-Cameron House at the south end of the loch is an excellent place to savor the romance of a Scottish castle, breathe in the lakeside air and enjoy a wide range of outdoor activities.
-An old folk song about Loch Lomond known the world over is one reason why the area attracts so many sightseers.
-The verses tell of two Scottish soldiers after the Jacobite uprising of 1745, one of whom is executed while the other was free to roam the "bonnie, bonnie banks o' Loch Lomond".
+Cameron House at the south end of the loch is an excellent place to savor the romance of a Scottish castle, breathe in the lakeside air, and enjoy a wide range of outdoor activities, including golf (there are seven courses all told located around the area).

 See also: Where to Stay near Loch Lomond

-1 Loch Lomond and The Trossachs National Park
+1. Loch Lomond & The Trossachs National Park

 Location: Inchmurrin Island, Loch Lomond